Wood making 'slow progress' in injury return

 England host New Zealand for three Tests in June before the rescheduled fifth Test against India in July.
 South Africa arrive later in the summer for three Tests in August and September.

-Along with Wood, England are currently without Jofra Archer, Olly Stone, Sam Curran, Chris Woakes, Saqib Mahmood and Matt Fisher.
+Along with Wood, England are without Olly Stone, Sam Curran and Chris Woakes.
+This week alone, all of Jofra Archer, Saqib Mahmood and Matt Fisher have been ruled out for lengthy periods because of back stress fractures.

 Ollie Robinson was not considered for the first Test because of a number of fitness issues.